michelgrootjans/dot-game/scripts/requirement.md

 moving an item to the next column is done by calling `curl -X POST http://localhost:3000/api/games/dummy/tasks/[id]/move` rejecting a task is done by calling `curl -X POST http://localhost:3000/api/games/dummy/tasks/[id]/reject`

+## Limit WIP

-create a second script /scripts/limit_wip.sh this script has the same requirements as above, with an extra constraint:
+create a third script /scripts/limit_wip.sh this script has the same requirements as above, with an extra constraint:
 - the total work in progress is the number of tasks that have been created and are not done or rejected
 - the PO is not allowed to create a task if the total work in progress is 10 or more